-- a.
-On any frequency removed from the assigned frequency by more than 100 percent, up to and including 150 percent of the authorized bandwidth, at least 25 decibels attenuation; - b.
-On any frequency removed from the assigned frequency by more than 150 percent, up to and including 300 percent of the authorized bandwidth, at least 35 decibels attenuation; and - c.
-On any frequency removed from the assigned frequency by more than 300 percent of the authorized bandwidth, for transmitters with mean power of 5 kilowatts or greater, at least 80 decibels attenuation; and for transmitters with mean power less than 5 kilowatts, at least 43+10 log (pY) decibels attenuation (i.e., 50 microwatts absolute level), except that: - (1) For transmitters of mean power of 50 kilowatts or greater and which operate over a frequency range approaching an octave or more, a minimum attenuation of 60 decibels shall be provided and every effort should be made to attain at least 80 decibels attenuation. - (2) For hand portable equipment of mean power less that 5 watts, the attenuation shall be at least 30 decibels, but every effort should be made to attain 43+10 log(pY) decibels attenuation (i.e., 50 microwatts absolute level). - (3) For mobile transmitters, any unwanted emissions shall be at least 40 decibels below the fundamental without exceeding the value of 200 milliwatts, but every effort should be made to attain 43+10 log(pY) decibels attenuation (i.e., 50 microwatts absolute level). - (4) When A1A, F1B, or similar types of narrowband emissions are generated in an SSB transmitter, the suppressed carrier may fall more than 300 percent of the authorized bandwidth from the assigned frequency.
+a.
+On any frequency removed from the assigned frequency by more than 100 percent, up to and including 150 percent of the authorized bandwidth, and the image, at least 25 decibels attenuation;

+b.
+On any frequency removed from the assigned frequency by more than 150 percent, up to and including 300 percent of the authorized bandwidth, and the image, at least 35 decibels attenuation; and c.
+On any frequency removed from the assigned frequency by more than 300 percent of the authorized bandwidth, and the image, for transmitters with mean power of 5 kilowatts or greater, at least 80 decibels attenuation; and for transmitters with mean power less than 5 kilowatts, at least 43+10 log (pY) decibels attenuation (i.e., 50 microwatts absolute level), except that:

+(1) For transmitters of mean power of 50 kilowatts or greater and which operate over a frequency range approaching an octave or more, a minimum attenuation of 60 decibels shall be provided and every effort should be made to attain at least 80 decibels attenuation.

+(2) For hand portable equipment of mean power less that 5 watts, the attenuation shall be at least 30 decibels, but every effort should be made to attain $43+10 \log(pY)$ decibels attenuation (i.e., 50 microwatts absolute level).

+(3) For mobile transmitters, any unwanted emissions shall be at least 40 decibels below the fundamental without exceeding the value of 200 milliwatts, but every effort should be made to attain $43+10 \log(pY)$ decibels attenuation (i.e., 50 microwatts absolute level).

+(4) When A1A, F1B, or similar types of narrowband emissions are generated in an SSB transmitter, the suppressed carrier may fall more than 300 percent of the authorized bandwidth from the assigned frequency.
 Under these conditions, the suppressed carrier shall be reduced as much as practicable and shall be at least 50 decibels below the power of the fundamental emission.